Close-up of beehives in early spring in a UK apiary

 During this inspection, your priorities are to:

 Work briskly but calmly, keeping the brood exposed for as little time as possible.
-The hygiene guide includes good practice for cleaning tools and managing comb changes during inspections.
+The hygiene guide includes good practice for cleaning tools and managing comb changes during inspections, and the bee diseases overview is worth reviewing if anything about the brood looks unusual.

 Brood Assessment and Disease Awareness